 A: “Unless you have a true allergy to gluten, removing it from your diet has no proven benefit.
 High glycemic index foods that can spike your blood sugar and may oftentimes be related to foods that also contain gluten, and have been shown to potentially impact acne formation.
 But it’s the sugar that’s the possible culprit, not the gluten,” says Nazarian.

 Some nutritionists, dieticians and holistic healthcare specialists do recommend foods that are naturally low in gluten.
 “I generally recommend even for those who don’t have celiac disease, for optimal digestion and health, to choose mostly naturally low-gluten or gluten-free foods,” says Molly Lee, a board-certified holistic nutritionist and founder and director of Energizing Nutrition in New York City.
 Instead of steering her clients towards similarly processed foods or those containing rice flour, she recommends replacing wheat with the pure forms or products made with quinoa, buckwheat or coconut.
 “Avoid highly processed gluten-free products as they usually contain high GMO foods like soy and corn and have a long list of ingredients you don’t recognize,” she says.
-If you are buying products that have gluten in them, go for organic and/or local foods that have a short list of ingredients that you can recognize.
+If you are buying products that have gluten in them, go for organic and/or local foods that have a shortlist of ingredients that you can recognize.
 And when it comes to bread, sourdough bread is a good choice.
 It is fermented, which makes it easier to digest for most people.
-“Sprouted grain bread is also a good choice because it’s flourless and although not completely gluten free, more digestible and much lower in gluten than regular bread,” adds Lee.
+“Sprouted grain bread is also a good choice because it’s flourless and although not completely gluten-free, more digestible and much lower in gluten than regular bread,” adds Lee.

 Q: If I do have celiac or gluten sensitivity, do I need to be careful about the skincare products and makeup I use?

 A: “Yes, but not all product-types need to be avoided,” says Nazarian.
-“Although systemic absorption of topical products is quite limited, for someone with celiac disease even small amount of gluten can have a negative impact on their health.”
+“Although systemic absorption of topical products is quite limited, for someone with the celiac disease even a small amount of gluten can have a negative impact on their health.”
 You do not need to avoid all products, but you do need to be especially careful about anything you put on or near your mouth.
 “Those which can have increased absorption, such as lip gloss, lipsticks or ones at risk for ingestion should be avoided completely,” she adds.
 Other things you might want to take into account: Lip balms, facial moisturizers, and if you have a habit of biting your nails or eating with your hands, hand creams and nail polishes.

 Q: How do I know which products contain gluten and which ones don’t?